Severe Economic Hardship Guide

 - Have been in F-1 status for one full academic year and currently in good standing as a student.

 - Must prove that employment is necessary due to severe economic hardship caused by circumstances unforeseen, unexpected, and beyond his or her control that arose after obtaining F-1 status.
 For example, devaluation of the currency in your home country, loss of family/sponsor income, etc. (retirement of your sponsor is not a valid reason to apply).

-- Complete the forms in the Severe Economic Hardship packet in full and then make an appointment to see an international student advisor at ISSS during appointment times.
-Bring completed forms and the items listed below with you to your appointment:
+- Make an appointment to see an international student advisor at ISSS during appointment times.
+You will need to request an updated I-20 during the appointment to submit for your application to USCIS.

 - Completed I-765, follow instructions on completing form at this link. #16 eligibility category is (c)(3)(iii).

-- A copy of the front and back of your paper I-94 card.
+- A copy of your paper I-94.
 If you entered the U.S. after May 2013, go to this link.
 If you entered the U.S. before May 2013, you should have a paper card in your passport.

 - Letter in English from your sponsor explaining why promised funds are no longer available (if applicable)